Pulmonary Hypertension (cont.)

 Traditionally, pulmonary hypertension is divided into two classes; 1) primary, and 2) secondary.

-Primary pulmonary hypertension is not caused by any other underlying condition.
+Primary pulmonary hypertension (or idiopathic pulmonary hypertension) is not caused by any other underlying condition.

 Secondary pulmonary hypertension is caused by other underlying conditions, such as:

 More specifically, pulmonary hypertension may be caused by:

 Other less common causes of secondary hypertension include:

 Secondary pulmonary hypertension is much more common than primary pulmonary hypertension.

 There is also a newer classification of this condition, which is more complex.
 In this system, pulmonary hypertension may be divided into five basic groups based on whether the underlying cause is:

 Pulmonary Hypertension Risk Factors

 Because there are many conditions that can lead to pulmonary hypertension (as listed above), the risk factors for these conditions may also be considered risk factors for pulmonary hypertension.
 Therefore, the list for the risk factors for pulmonary hypertension may be very extensive.